Naismith Basketball Hall of Fame: Criteria for induction

 Individuals who receive at least seven votes from the North American Screening Committee or five votes from one of the other screening committees in a given year are eligible to advance to an Honors Committee, composed of 12 members plus rotating groups of 12 specialists (one group for female candidates, one group for international candidates, and one group for American and veterans candidates) who vote on each candidate.
 Each screening committee has a limited number of candidates it may submit to the Honors Committee—10 from the North American Committee, and two from each of the other committees.
 Any individual receiving at least 18 affirmative votes (75% of all votes cast) from the Honors Committee is approved for induction into the Hall of Fame.
 As long as the number of candidates receiving sufficient votes from a screening committee is not greater than the number of finalists that the committee is permitted to submit, advancement to the Honors Committee is generally pro forma, although the Hall's Board of Trustees may remove from consideration any candidate who "has damaged the integrity of the game of basketball".

 To be considered for induction by a screening committee, a player, retired coach, or referee must be fully retired from that role for at least three full seasons.
 The waiting period had originally been five years, but was changed to four years in December 2015, and to three seasons in December 2017.
 Prior to the induction class of 2018, referees had been eligible for induction after 25 years of full-time service, even if still active.
 Changes to the criteria for consideration of active coaches were also announced as part of the 2017 changes.
-Currently, coaches become eligible upon 25 years of full-time service at the high school level or above, or three seasons after retirement.
+Coaches become eligible upon 25 years of full-time service at the high school level or above, or three seasons after retirement.
 Effective with the class of 2020, active coaches must meet the years of service requirement and be at least 60 years old.
 No years of service criterion is required for those who have made a "significant contribution to the game of basketball".
-Sportswriters and commentators are elected as full-fledged members, in contrast to the Baseball Hall of Fame that places them in separate wings from the "real" Hall of Fame.
-So far the only broadcaster to earn both a Curt Gowdy Media Award and to be fully inducted into the hall of fame, has been Chick Hearn who was inducted back in 2003.
+Sportswriters and commentators can be elected as full-fledged members, in contrast to the Baseball Hall of Fame that places them in separate wings from the "real" Hall of Fame.